splunk/public-o11y-docs/gdi/get-data-in/application/java/migrate-metrics.rst

 - Administrator permissions in Splunk Observability Cloud.
 See :ref:`roles-table-phase`

 If you're instrumenting your Java services using the Splunk Distribution of OpenTelemetry Java 1.x or the equivalent upstream instrumentation, you can already migrate to the version 2.5.0 and higher of the Java agent.

+.. note:: AlwaysOn Profiling metrics are not impacted by this change.

 .. _java-20-migration-best-practices: